Traveling & Packing Light

 Use layers.
 It’s better to have more pieces of clothes for the same weight.
-For example, a t-shirt, shirt and light sweater is better than a heavy sweater.
+For example, the t-shirt, shirt, and light sweater combo is better than a heavy sweater.
 It gives you more options.

 Versatility.
 Items of clothing that can perform double duties are a great idea.
-For example shorts that can also be used as swimming shorts.
+For example, shorts that also double as swimming shorts.

 Trilogy theory.
 3 shirts, 3 pairs of socks, 3 pairs of underwear.
 2 pairs of pants and 1 pair of shorts.